CenterForSpatialResearch/visualization_architecture_urbanism_humanities/schedule.md

 <i>ASSIGNMENTS
 - <i>Self Quantification Project Finals - Use what you have learned in D3 so far to make a version of your hand-drawn visualizations
-- <i>Read and follow Interactive Data Visualization for the Web by Scott Murray, Chapter 7 & 8 Scales and Axes
+- <i>Read and follow Interactive Data Visualization for the Web by Scott Murray, Chapter 9
 - <i>Complete the accompanying code assignments
    - <i>Chapter 9: 25_adding_values_ASSIGNMENT.html
    - <i>Chapter 9: 26_removing_values_ASSIGNMENT.html